25cs089-Aadya/25cs089-Aadya/README.md

 ### 🔍 Error Checker

-A previous-semester project focused on identifying errors and providing useful feedback during the checking process.
+A previous-semester project focused on **detecting errors and providing feedback** during the checking process.

-**Academic Project**
+`Academic Project`

 </td>